Chase Purdy

 Charles Russell "Chase" Purdy III (born November 11, 1999) is an American former professional stock car racing driver.
 He most recently competed full-time in the NASCAR Craftsman Truck Series, driving the No. 77 Chevrolet Silverado for Spire Motorsports.

-He has competed for MDM Motorsports in the Truck and ARCA Racing Series, David Gilliland Racing in the NASCAR K&N Pro Series East, and Anthony Campi Racing in super late model racing.
+He competed for MDM Motorsports in the Truck and ARCA Racing Series, David Gilliland Racing in the NASCAR K&N Pro Series East, and Anthony Campi Racing in super late model racing.
 Purdy was named to the 2017–2018 and 2018–2019 NASCAR Next classes.

 Racing career

-Advancing up the ladder as many racers do, Purdy first raced in go-karts, noting a memorable winning experience across the way from Talladega Superspeedway when he was young.
-He later moved to Bandolero cars, Legend cars, Late Model Stock cars and super late model cars, teaming up with former NASCAR driver David Gilliland and his team in SLMs.
+Purdy first raced in go-karts in his youth.
+He later moved to Bandolero cars, Legend cars, Late Model Stock cars, and Super late model cars, teaming up with former NASCAR driver David Gilliland and his team in SLMs.